Soulsaw/alx-higher_level_programming/0x00-python-hello_world/README.md

 Complete the source code in order to print the float stored in the variable number with a precision of 2 digits.
 ## 5. Print string
 Complete this source code in order to print 3 times a string stored in the variable str, followed by its first 9 characters.
+## 6. Play with strings
+Complete this source code to print Welcome to Holberton School!